krzbanas/personal-science/content/post/2017-12-01-Numerical_Integration.md

 """
 math = false
 +++
 Numerical integration in R by fitting a piece-wise linear function.
 Example adapted from quoted sources.
-Firstly piece-wise linear function is fitted by 'approxfun', then integration is done by function 'integrate' over the original limits of x.
-Secondly smooth spline is tested (with the function 'splinefun').
+Firstly piece-wise linear function is fitted by `approxfun`, then integration is done by function `integrate` over the original limits of x.
+Secondly smooth spline is tested (with the function `splinefun`).
 Finally both solution are visually compared (spline fit is shifted up for clarity).

 ```r
 # example based on: http://tolstoy.newcastle.edu.au/R/help/04/10/6138.html